Salmon Quiche | Easy Guest Invitation Recipe

 💬 Frequently Asked Questions

-- Main ingredients include Olive oil, Spinach, Salt, Pepper, Asparagus.
+- Main ingredients include Olive oil, Spinach, Salt, Black pepper, Asparagus.
 Freshness is paramount for salmon.
-Choose salmon with firm, glossy flesh and a vibrant red color, free from any fishy odor.
-For spinach, select fresh, unwilted leaves with firm stems.
-Asparagus should not be too thick and have tips that aren't dry.
-Using fresh, free-range eggs for the quiche will result in a richer, more savory flavor.
-Grating a block of Emmental cheese yourself will significantly deepen the flavor.
+Choose salmon that is firm, glossy, and vibrantly colored, without any fishy odor.
+For spinach, select leaves that are fresh and stems that are firm.
+For asparagus, choose spears that are not too thick and have firm, un-dried tips.
+Using fresh, free-range eggs for the quiche will result in a richer flavor.
+Grating a block of Emmental cheese yourself will significantly enhance the depth of flavor.

-- There are two crucial points when making this quiche.
-First, when sautéing spinach, start with the stems until tender, then add the leaves and sauté just until wilted.
-Overcooking the leaves will make them soggy and affect the texture.
-Second, generously butter the pie dish.
-This prevents the crust from sticking and ensures it comes out cleanly, with a crispy bottom.
-Maintain the oven temperature precisely at 350°F (180°C) and bake for 25 minutes for a moist, thoroughly cooked interior.
-When adjusting the consistency of the egg mixture with milk, ensure it remains thick; if it's too runny, the quiche may not set properly.
+- There are two crucial points when making quiche.
+First, when sautéing spinach, it's important to start with the stems to cook them until tender, then lightly sauté the leaves just until wilted to maintain their texture.
+Overcooking the leaves will make them mushy and unappealing.
+Second, thoroughly buttering the pie dish is essential.
+This prevents the crust from sticking and ensures a crisp bottom.
+Precisely adhere to an oven temperature of 350°F (180°C) and bake for 25 minutes for a moist and well-cooked interior.
+When adjusting the consistency of the egg mixture with milk, maintain a thick consistency; if it's too thin, the quiche may not set firmly.

-- The finished quiche can be stored in an airtight container in the refrigerator for 2-3 days.
-To reheat, microwave for 1-2 minutes or bake in a preheated oven at 325°F (160°C) for about 10 minutes to enjoy it warm and delicious, as if freshly baked.
-Leftover pie crust or salmon can be frozen and used for future quiches or other dishes.
-Remaining spinach can be used in doenjang-guk (된장국) or seasoned as a namul (나물) side dish.
+- The finished quiche can be stored fresh in the refrigerator for 2-3 days.
+Store in an airtight container.
+To reheat, microwave for 1-2 minutes or bake in a preheated oven at 325°F (160°C) for about 10 minutes to enjoy it warm and delicious, just like freshly baked.
+Any leftover pie dough or salmon can be frozen and used for your next quiche or other dishes.
+Leftover spinach can be used in doenjangguk (된장국) or seasoned as namul (나물).

-- Based on one serving of this Salmon Quiche, the estimated calorie count is approximately 450-550 kcal.
+- Based on one serving of this salmon quiche, the estimated calories are about 450-550 kcal.
 Protein is estimated at 25-35g, fat at 30-40g, and carbohydrates at 20-30g.
 Salmon is rich in omega-3 fatty acids, beneficial for cardiovascular health.
 Spinach is abundant in vitamin K and iron, aiding bone health and preventing anemia.
 Eggs provide high-quality protein and various vitamins, contributing to nutritional balance.
 Cheese is a good source of calcium.

-- Instead of salmon, you can use chicken breast or shrimp.
-Cooked chicken breast, shredded or diced, makes a lighter quiche.
-Blanched shrimp adds a delightful bouncy texture.
-If Emmental cheese is unavailable, mozzarella or cheddar cheese can be used, but the unique savory and deep flavor of Emmental cheese may be slightly diminished.
-If you don't have sour cream, plain yogurt can be used, but note that the flavor of the quiche may change slightly.
+- You can use chicken breast or shrimp instead of salmon.
+For chicken breast, boil and shred it, or cut it into cubes for a more neutral-flavored quiche.
+For shrimp, blanch them before adding for a firm texture.
+If Emmental cheese is unavailable, mozzarella or cheddar cheese can be used, but the distinct savory and deep flavor of Emmental cheese may be slightly reduced.
+If you don't have sour cream, you can use plain yogurt, but note that the quiche's flavor might change slightly.

 💬 Comments